1. What is a Music Visualizer?

 What format should I export my visualizer video?

 WebM (VP9) and MP4 (H.264) are the most compatible formats.
-Most browser-based tools export WebM, which YouTube and most platforms accept directly.
-If you need MP4 for specific platforms, free tools like HandBrake can convert WebM to MP4 without quality loss.
+In ImgTool, WebM remains the broadest export path, while MP4 is available on supported Chrome and Edge quality-first setups.
+YouTube accepts either format directly.
+If you need MP4 from a browser or export path that only gives you WebM, free tools like HandBrake can convert WebM to MP4 without quality loss.

 How do I create a seamless loop for Spotify Canvas?